-Hizb ut-Tahrir concluded its comment by saying: In the context of assuming good faith in every Muslim, do Muslims expect the future to bring with it new statements by Hamas leadership that call on the "army of Egypt and the armies of surrounding countries to act urgently to rescue Palestine from the Jewish occupation and its crimes?"20
+Hizb ut-Tahrir concluded its comment by saying: In the context of assuming good faith in every Muslim, do Muslims expect the future to bring with it new statements by Hamas leadership that call on the "army of Egypt and the armies of surrounding countries to act urgently to rescue Palestine from the Jewish occupation and its crimes?"22

-Hizb ut-Tahrir's statement came in the wake of statements attributed to Ahmad Bahar, first deputy speaker of the PLC, who called on "the international community to save Palestinian lands from theft," and called on the League of Arab States, the Organization of the Islamic Conference (OIC),21 the UN, and Arab, Islamic, and international parliaments to take a serious position and speak out against racist Israeli laws.22
+Hizb ut-Tahrir's statement came in the wake of statements attributed to Ahmad Bahar, first deputy speaker of the PLC, who called on "the international community to save Palestinian lands from theft," and called on the Arab League, the Organization of the Islamic Conference (OIC),23 the UN, and Arab, Islamic, and international parliaments to take a serious position and speak out against racist Israeli laws.24

 Hizb ut-Tahrir said: The "Jewish occupation state" does not care about legal threats.
 It fully realizes that there is a broad American cloak ready to cover up its legal violations whenever they are exposed in international forums.
-The organizations that have the Arab regimes as members that have failed Palestine, such as the League of Arab States and the OIC, are complicit in the crimes of the occupation.
-They cover up the flaws of the regimes failing Palestine and promoting initiatives for normalization with the occupation like the League of Arab States has done.
-It added that the UN has legitimized the occupation on the land of Palestine, and is a mere tool in the hands of the US and international powers, which consider the security of the "state of the Jews" is above all else, as Barack Obama declared.
+The organizations that have the Arab regimes as members that have failed Palestine, such as the Arab League and the OIC, are complicit in the crimes of the occupation.
+They cover up the flaws of the regimes failing Palestine and promoting initiatives for normalization with the occupation like the Arab League has done.
+It added that the UN has legitimized the occupation on the land of Palestine, and is a mere tool in the hands of the United States and international powers, which consider the security of the "state of the Jews" is above all else, as Obama declared.